agporto/ml-morph/README.md

 Fitting trees...
 ```

 As above, these parameters should not be used, in any way, as default training parameters.
-Also note that testing of the model is performed immediately after training if the `-t` tag is provided, but not otherwise.
+Also note that testing of the model is performed immediately after training if the `-t` flag is provided, but not otherwise.
 At the end, you should observe something like this:

 ```